Does Acupuncture For Depression Actually Work?

 If these meridians are blocked, energy can't flow through them as easily, and this can lead to illness and pain in the body.
 Acupuncture focuses on these blocked meridians and stimulates them so that the flow of energy can continue freely.
 This is the Eastern approach to acupuncture.

 Western research, on the other hand, would attribute acupuncture's efficacy to the possibility that these tiny needles activate natural painkillers found within the brain.
-While Western research is still exploring how acupuncture for depression works, let's look at what can lead to depression in the body, and explore the relationship acupuncture has with these factors, as well as with depression itself.
+While Western research is still exploring how acupuncture works for people with depression, let's look at what can lead to depression in the body, and explore the relationship acupuncture has with these factors, as well as with depression itself.

 What causes energy in the body to get stuck?